bonitasoft/bonita-doc/md/sap-jco-3.md

 ### Download and install the SAP connector .zip files

-To connect to an SAP system from Bonita BPM Studio, and have the correct graphic display, you must install the SAP .dll and .jar files onto your (Windows) machine.
+To connect to an SAP system from Bonita Studio, and have the correct graphic display, you must install the SAP .dll and .jar files onto your (Windows) machine.
 You must have an SAP User ID and password to enter the SAP Support Portal to download the files.

 Go here (you will need to login first) [SAP Service marketplace.](http://service.sap.com/connectors)